Find a Community

 Find a Memory Care Facility Near You

 Five Star Senior Living offers small and intimate memory care neighborhoods where your loved one can find peace of mind and a renewed sense of purpose in a specialized environment that feels just like home sweet home.
-Our award-winning Bridge to Rediscovery Alzheimer’s and dementia care program also provides personalized memory care based on your loved one’s specific abilities, preferences and passions.
+Our Memory Care and dementia care program also provides personalized memory care based on your loved one’s specific abilities, preferences and passions.
 Find a memory care community near you to learn more about how a Five Star can help your loved one with dementia rediscover a meaningful life full of joy and purpose.

 Contact Us Today